 Where: Denali State Park

-Race Course: Point to point, starting at Little Coal Creek Trailhead to Byers Lake.
-Race finish will be at Byers Lake, with a pre-race meeting at Little Coal Creek Trailhead before the start.
-Course is approximately 28-30 miles.
-Good descriptions of the course can be found in two different hiking guides: the 5th edition of "55Ways to the Wilderness" by Nienhueser & Wolfe Jr. and "Hiking Alaska" by Littlepage.
+Race Course: Point to point, starting at Little Coal Creek Trailhead and finishing at Byers Lake Campground.
+The course is approximately 30 miles.
+Good descriptions can be found in the hiking guides 55Ways to the Wilderness (5th edition) by Helen Nienhueser & John Wolfe Jr. and Hiking Alaska by Dean Littlepage.

-A brief course description: Starting around 1200 feet, The trail climbs steadily to above tree line to a high, alpine ridge.
+A brief course description: Starting around 1200 feet, the trail climbs steadily to above tree line to a high, alpine ridge.
 The trail is marked with cairns in most places.
+There will also be flagging and/or pin flags in some key sections.
 About halfway, the Ermine Hill trail comes in from the right.
-Then, the trail descends into a forested valley at about 1500 feet.
-It again climbs up above tree line until it descends to Byers Lake via the Cascade Trail.
+The trail then descends into a forested valley at about 1500 feet.
+It again climbs above tree line until it descends to Byers Lake via the Cascade Trail.

 NOTE: The suspension bridge one mile from the finish has been removed so participants must wade across Byers Creek.
 It is only about 25 feet across and the water is slow-moving but thigh- to waist-deep.

 The course will finish in the Byers Lake campground with food and drinks.
 See pictures below for a couple of good visual directions.